GitBolt/axiol/DOCS.md

 # Axiol tutorial
 Oh hey, look who is here!
-Welcome to Axiol bot documentation (well kinda) <br>
+Welcome to Axiol bot documentation.<br>

 ## Getting started
-The first recommended command after you have invited the bot to your server is **```.plugins```**.
+The first recommended command after you have invited the bot to your guilds is **```.plugins```**.
 Go ahead I'm waiting.......done?
 Great! </br>
-Now you will see all the plugins which Axiol provides, here you can manage plugins by reacting to their respective emojis in the embed! </br> </br>
+Now you will see all the plugins which Axiol provides, here you can manage them by reacting to their respective emojis in the embed. </br></br>

 To change the prefix use the command **``.prefix``**.
-In case you forgot what you changed your prefix to; then just ping Axiol and ask him the prefix just you like you would to anyone else!
+In case after changing the prefix you forget what it was, then just ping (mention) Axiol and ask it the prefix just you like you would to anyone else!
 For example:
 > Oh hey @Axiol, what's your prefix?</br>
 > @Axiol prefix?</br>
 > @Axiol What was your prefix again?</br>
 > I forgot the prefix @Axiol, can you help me?</br>

+## Before continuing
-The prefix used in all examples will be the default one therefore a dot ```.```, use your own prefix if changed. </br>
+The prefix used in all examples will be the default one therefore a dot ```.```, use your own prefix for the commands if changed. </br>
-For every role, user, member and text channel either their mention or ID can be used, for example: </br This...
+For every role, user, member and text channel either their mention or ID can be used, for example: </br>
+This...
 > ```.avatar @Bolt#8905```
 > ```.alertchannel #🧪｜testing```